argymouz/alan-compiler/README.md

 1) make

-3) ./alan [-o] [-i|-f] < test.alan
+3) ./alan [-O] [-i|-f] (to read from stdin and output code to stdout)

-4) ./test (if using -f flag)
+4) ./alan -O test.alan (to compile .imm .asm and executable )

+   ./test

 5) make distclean

 ## Notes

-./alan takes input from stdin.
+./alan takes input from stdin only if -i or -f flags are given.

-Intermediate code in both cases goes to test.imm file.
+Intermediate code goes to test.imm file if a file is given.

-Final code goes to test.asm file.
+Final code goes to test.asm file if a file is given.

 The files that are produced are saved in the same directory as the file with the source code.